zeruhur/cosmiccreatures/docs/synthoid.md

 ### Synthoid

-4 HP, 1 Armor, STR 10, DEX 14, WIL 12, Synthetic Entity with Mimicry and Adaptation Abilities, Shape-shifting, Skill Replication
+4 HP, 1 Armor, STR 10, DEX 12, WIL 14, Shape-shifting, Skill Replication

-- Synthetic Being Proficient in Mimicry and Adaptation
+- Synthetic Being Proficient in Mimicry and Adaptation.
-- Form Shifting: Capable of assuming the appearance of other living beings.
+- Capable of assuming the appearance of other living beings.
-- Skill Imitation: Can replicate the abilities and skills of those it mimics.
+- Can replicate the abilities and skills of those it mimics.